-Becoming ‘self employed’ is the most popular means of starting up a new business; sole traders make up over 62% of all UK businesses, and partnerships account for another 9%.
-Here we look at the basics; what a sole trader is, and things you should consider before taking the leap.
+Becoming ‘self-employed’ is the most popular means of starting up a new business.
+You can become self-employed through becoming a sole trader or forming a partnership.
+Sole traders make up over 60% of all UK businesses (3.4 million), and partnerships account for another 7% (414,000).
+Here we look at the basics of what is a sole trader and things you should consider before taking the leap.

 Being a sole trader – the basics